Dental Crowns and Bridges HQ Dental Design Georgetown, TX

 Frequently Asked Questions

-Q. How long will it take to get a crown?
+Q. How much time will it take to receive a crown?

-A. Patients may have other options besides dental crowns, depending on their case and situation.
-For some patients, a filling, inlay, or onlay may be sufficient to restore the tooth.
-Pulling the tooth may also be a viable alternative to a dental crown.
+A. Patients might have more options outside dental crowns depending on their circumstances and condition.
+For some patients, restoring the tooth may only require a filling, inlay, or onlay.
+A tooth extraction may also be a good substitute for a dental crown.

 Quality Dental Services Can Transform Your Smile